Bilbottom/sql-learning-materials/docs/challenging-sql-problems/problems/silver/mandelbrot-set.md

 - [mandelbrot-set.md](../../solutions/silver/mandelbrot-set.md)

-A worked example is provided below to help illustrate the loan calculations.
+A worked example is provided below to help illustrate the Mandelbrot set calculations.

 ---